-Results were released before the polls closed.
-A desperate candidate who drummed up sufficient support could swing the election if his voters arrived before the polling places closed.
-Although the release of results before polls had closed was outlawed in 1858, the practice did not stop for some time after that.
+Initially, progress results were released before the polls closed.
+A desperate candidate who drummed up sufficient support could swing the election if his voters arrived in time.
+Although the release of progress results was outlawed in 1858, the practice did not stop for some time after that.

 Certain rules regulate conduct on election day.
 Scrutineers representing the candidates are allowed to observe the process from within the polling place.
-But all campaigning – and media coverage of it – must cease until the polls close.
+But all campaigning – and media coverage of it – must cease.
 Generally, election days have become very orderly affairs and complaints of serious electoral violations have been rare.

 The secret ballot has been a central feature of elections since 1871.
 Those who favoured it believed it would prevent intimidation or treating (candidates bribing electors with food and drink).
 Those who opposed it argued that voting was not an individual right but a trust exercised on behalf of the community – open voting meant that those who voted were accountable to the disenfranchised.

 Until 1990 voters took a printed ballot paper into a private booth and crossed out the names of candidates other than the one for whom they were voting.
-From then on, voters put a tick beside their electoral choice.
+Since then, voters have put a tick beside their electoral choice.
 Voters put their own paper into a closed ballot box.

 At early elections a show of hands, followed by verbal voting if an unsuccessful candidate demanded it, was commonly used.
 The voter would tell voting officials their choice and it was recorded for everyone to see.
 In 1860 one newspaper even published the details of how every elector had voted.
-The secret ballot was made compulsory in 1890 for general electorates, but not for the Māori electorates until 1938.
+The secret ballot was made compulsory in 1890 for general electorates, but not until 1938 for the Māori electorates.

-Nearly all votes are counted on the day of the election, with some special votes counted later.
-During the evening preliminary results are announced, and the winners are usually unofficially declared.
-It is not always known on the night which party or parties will form the new government.
+Most votes are counted on the day of the election, with some special votes counted later.
+During the evening preliminary results are announced, and the winners of electorates are usually unofficially declared.
+Especially, since the introduction of the mixed-member proportional voting system in 1996, it has not always been clear on the night which party or parties would form the new government.